GENE GUIDE

 This section includes a summary of information from major published articles.
 It highlights how many people have different symptoms.
 To learn more about the articles, see the Sources and references section of this guide.

-Speech
+Speech and learning

-Most children who have SYNGAP1-related syndrome show some degree of intellectual disability, ranging from mild to severe.
-They need special educational support.
+Most children who have SYNGAP1-related syndrome showed some degree of intellectual disability, ranging from mild to severe.
+They required special educational support.
+Almost all children who have SYNGAP1-related syndrome had speech delay.
+The average age of speaking the first word was 24 months.
+But, some people were non-verbal.

 Behavior